OneSparse/OneSparse/docs/test_matrix_header.md

 (1 row)

 ```
-Eadd can also be accomplished with binary operators specific to
+Emult can also be accomplished with binary operators specific to
 OneSparse.
-Different binaryops are passed to eadd to do different
+Different binaryops are passed to emult to do different
 elementwise operations:
 ``` postgres-console
 select print(a &+ b) as "a &+ b", print(a &- b) as "a &- b", print(a &* b) as "a &* b", print(a &/ b) as "a &/ b" from test_fixture;